filecoin-project/specs/zigzag-porep.md

 - Proof Generation
 - Circuit Proof Generation

+TODO: write a single algorithm which includes the spec below

 ### Challenge Derivation

 This is the Fiat-Shamir transform that turns the interactive Proof-of-Replication into non-interactive in the Random Oracle model.